What is the UH-STC Pre-pharmacy Cooperative Program?

 - Submit an official final high school transcript.

-- Submission of a personal statement, 1-2 pages in length, typed, double-spaced, on why you chose pharmacy as a career and what distinguishes you from other students.
+- Submit personal statement, 1-2 pages in length, typed, double-spaced, on why you chose pharmacy as a career and what distinguishes you from other students.

 - Sign a contract with UHCOP which specifies the requirements of the program.